kalliste/projectnotes/programmingenvironment/dialogwithjayhova.md

 > Taking it from another angle -- I suspect a big part of our trouble now is that we should be expressing much much more about the structure and behavior of our software visually with graphs and diagrams instead of purely with language only.
 Related to this we need to be able to organize things in ways that let us see the big picture of the thing we are working on, but also drill into details without getting bogged down because the details we need are tangled up with the details we don't.
 >
-> Language models can help us offload a lot of work to the machines that we couldn't before, but we still need to be able to structure software in a way that it can be subdivided into right size chunks humans can talk about and think about without breaking stuff in adjacent (or distant!) parts of the system
+> Language models can help us offload a lot of work to the machines that we couldn't before, but we still need to be able to structure software in a way that it can be sliced and subdivided into right size chunks humans can talk about and think about without breaking stuff in adjacent (or distant!) parts of the system
 >
 > Ideally coming out of this much of the system would be very much like you are imagining.
 Humans would be working against basically English language documentation of the system, maybe even using a UI that resembles Ted Nelson's stuff in some ways, but also through speech instead of screens when we like.
 The machines can help us with the task of keeping English overview synchronized (both ways) with the actual code, but until we have full Strong AI we'll still need humans to be able to work with more precise tools sometimes than English.
 Again though, that doesn't necessarily have to be programming languages as we know them.
 It could look more like Scratch, or Touch Designer.
 >